 As it turns out, there are a few things that I can’t really figure out.
 These five are the ones that have come up again and again while talking to European folk – I’m sure other people will have different views, but they feel like odd gaps to me.

-Over-the-air syncing is folk like me expected, given that many operators have online backup services for mobile phones that support SyncML and happens to know quite a bit about the technology.
+Over-the-air syncing is one of the obvious things folk like me expected, given that many operators have online backup services for mobile phones that support SyncML and Apple happens to know quite a bit about the technology.

-But not being able to sync wirelessly via or is… Odd.
+But not being able to sync wirelessly via Bluetooth or Wi-Fi is… Odd.

 2. You can’t use it as a data modem.

-Then again, most devices can dynamically throttle the data connection and take a simultaneous voice call, and devices can’t – they suspend the data connection or (more rarely) don’t take the call.
+Then again, most 3G devices can dynamically throttle the data connection and take a simultaneous voice call, and GPRS devices can’t – they suspend the data connection or (more rarely) don’t take the call.

 3. No A2DP Support.